Tuatara-VFX/TFlow/README.md

 # Technical support

-For any question related to TFlow or to get technical support.
+For any question related to TFlow or for technical support.
 - [Github](https://github.com/Tuatara-VFX/TFlow/issues)
 - <info@tuataravfx.com>